konsumer/cmem_helpers/README.md

 // get 100 bytes as a Uint8Array
 mem.getBytes(strPtr, 100)

-// set a string in memory, with length (remember the last /0 char) mem.setBytes(new Uint8Array([1,2,3]), ptr)
+// set some bytes in memory
+mem.setBytes(new Uint8Array([1,2,3]), ptr)

-// get a pointer to a new string (if you setup malloc earlier) const ptr = mem.setBytes(new Uint8Array([1,2,3]))
+// get a pointer to a new bytes (if you setup malloc earlier) const ptr = mem.setBytes(new Uint8Array([1,2,3]))
 ```